cesar-rodriguez/concourse-pipelines/README.md

 ### Pre-requisites

-To configure a pipeline all settings in [settings.yml](settings.yml) must be pre-populated, with sensitive data stored in Vault following Concourse's [credential lookup rules](http://concourse.ci/creds.html#vault).
-The [yaml2vault.py](../scripts/tools/yaml2vault.py) can be used to write secrets from a yaml file to Vault.
+To configure a pipeline all settings in the `settings.yml` must be pre-populated, with sensitive data stored in Vault following Concourse's [credential lookup rules](http://concourse.ci/creds.html#vault).
+The [yaml2vault.py](scripts/tools/yaml2vault.py) can be used to write secrets from a yaml file to Vault.

 To pipeline templates require Concourse to be setup and configured with Vault for secrets management.
 A [vagrant box](Vagrantfile) is provided this repository with a sample Concourse setup for local testing.